2BytesGoat/2BytesGoat.github.io/content/Godot 4.x/Chess/Episode 1 - Board and Pieces.md

 	)
 ```

-### Changing Colors using Shaders
+### 2.3.
+Changing Colors using Shaders

-You may have seen that I'm calling the `Sprites` node with a extra variable called `Constants.PALETTES`.
+You may have seen that I'm calling the **Sprites** node with a extra variable called **Constants.PALETTES**.
 That's because I swap the palettes of a sprite at run-time to make blue pieces and red pieces.

-I've added the following shader to the `Sprites` node and told all it's children to use the parent material
+I've added the following shader to the **Sprites** node and told all it's children to use the parent material

 ``` CPP
 shader_type canvas_item;